AN/APQ-120 radar family

-The AN/APQ-120 was an aircraft fire control radar (FCR) manufactured by Westinghouse for the McDonnell Douglas F-4E Phantom II.
-AN/APQ-120 has a long line of lineage, with its origin traced all the way back to Aero-13 FCR developed by the same company in the early 1950s.
-A total of half a dozen FCRs were tested and evaluated on the first 18 F-4s built, but they were soon replaced by later radars produced in great numbers, including AN/APQ-120.
+The AN/APQ-120 was an aircraft fire-control radar (FCR) manufactured by Westinghouse for the McDonnell Douglas F-4E Phantom II.
+Its design lineage can be traced to the Aero-13 fire-control radar developed by the same company in the early 1950s.
+The first 18 F-4s tested and evaluated approximately half a dozen different FCRs, but these early systems were soon replaced by later radars produced in large numbers, including the AN/APQ-120.